CumulusNetworks/docs/content/cumulus-linux-44/Layer-2/Multi-Chassis-Link-Aggregation-MLAG.md

 ### Set clagctl Timers

-The `clagd` service has a number of timers that you can tune for enhanced performance:
+The `clagd` service has several timers that you can tune for enhanced performance:

 | <div style="width:250px">Timer | Description |
 | ----- | ----------- |